 Significant Hazards Who may be harmed?
-Foreseeable Outcome Existing Controls Risk rating Additional Controls Risk Rating Lack of relevantly trained people Everyone Major injury All paid staff members are trained as fire marshals and in first aid and use of an Evac Chair.
+Foreseeable Outcome Existing Controls Risk Rating Additional Controls Risk Rating Lack of relevant trained people.
+Everyone.
+Major injury.
+All paid staff members are trained as fire marshals and in first aid and use of an evac chair.
 All volunteers receive site H&S induction and are taken through museum operating arrangements.
-H&S briefing before every visit or event.
+H&S briefing before every event.
+First aid room identified.
 First aid kids checked and monitored.
 L/6 Accident forms to be completed as and when required.
-L/6 Poor heating or lighting Everyone Minor injury or poor service delivery The building has new systems of heating and lighting.
+L/6 Poor heating or lighting.
+Everyone.
+Minor injury or poor service delivery.
+The building has new systems of heating and lighting.
 Promptly report any lighting or heating failures through the portal for remedial action to be arranged.
-L/4 Prior to remedial action, where areas of the lock up are in darkness staff to assess and take a decision to cordon off area if necessary.
-L/3 Facilities Any visitor Poorly maintained welfare facilities Unhygienic or ill- equipped toilet provision; Dirt build-up Poorly maintained educational equipment Toilets and washbasins provided.
+L/4 Prior to remedial action, where areas of the lock up are in darkness staff to assess and take a decision to cordon off area if necessary L/3 Facilities.
+Any visitor.
+Poorly maintained welfare facilities.
+Unhygienic or ill-equipped toilet provision; Dirt build- up, poorly maintained educational equipment.
+Toilets and washbasins provided.
 2 sanitary bins in ladies' toilets.
 Accessible toilet facilities including a nappy changing station and disposal bin.
 Adequate cleaning regimes have been arranged with facilities management.
 All equipment for use by schools' groups is well maintained and kept tidy.
-M/8 Regular checks will ensure soap and facilities for drying hands (and sanitary disposal) are always readily available.
-Arrangements are in place to dispose of clinical waste when required.
+M/8 Regular checks will ensure soap and facility for drying hands (and sanitary disposal) is always readily available Arrangements are in place to dispose of clinical waste when required.
 Everything is locked in cells or in lockers when not in use, for safety and to prevent damage.
-L/6 Safe- guarding Vulnerabl e persons Safe guarding incident Engagement officer is a level 5 qualified child and vulnerable adult DSL.
-All staff and volunteers undergo annual mandatory safeguarding training.
+L/6 Safeguarding.
+Children.
+Safeguarding incident.
+Engagement officer is a level 5 qualified child and vulnerable adult DSL.
+All staff and volunteers undergo mandatory safeguarding training.
 M/12 Children will be escorted to the toilet when the museum is open to the public and will always travel round in groups, with adult supervision.
 M/8